nayan32biswas/mongodb-odm/docs/advanced-tutorial/model-inheritance.md

 ### Video

-As like `Text` functionality and declaration structure for the `Video` will be the same.
+Like the `Text` functionality and declaration structure, the `Video` will be the same.

 ```python hl_lines="5"
 {!./docs_src/advanced_tutorial/model_inheritance/tutorial000.py[ln:36-40]!}